A

 of wry and a little less dry.

 Q: Your production values need lots of work.
-Pros must
+What are you

 A: Shed the fear of gear.
 Seek the advice of people who've